rosszurowski/prototypes/README.md

 **Yes, it uses prototypes**, hence the name.

-People are always very scared about using prototypes, though projects like (SugarJS)[http://sugarjs.com] are helping to alleviate this.
+People have been very scared about using prototypes for a while, though projects like [SugarJS](http://sugarjs.com) are changing this.
 This fear of prototypes makes sense when building a large web app with a massive team: having unexpected functions and properties polluting your object's enumerable properties can be catastrophic.
 But, building one-off sites is a whole other deal.

-Especially with ECMAScript 5, we can now add non-enumerable properties and functions to objects, addressing these concerns.
+Especially with ECMAScript 5, we can now add non-enumerable properties and functions to objects, addressing enumerable concerns concerns.

+And for issues like the [volatility of "host objects"](http://sugarjs.com/native#modifying_host_objects), these problems exist for all web libraries, which rely on host objects to access other host objects.
+While not guaranteed, browser JS APIs are designed with heavy discussion around backwards-compatibility.
+And again, for building one-off sites, this is hardly a major issue.

 #### Native APIs Intersecting